MD2B Connect Physician ID # 70

 Although this position is largely clinical, there may be opportunities to take part in projects to improve the practice.
 Examples include creating patient care handouts or informational pages for the practice website, writing case report, and conducting patient surveys.
 Such opportunities, if available, will be presented to the rotator but at the preceptor's discretion.

-Who should consider this rotation: IMG seeking hands-on patient care experience in family medicine or pediatrics.
+Who should consider this rotation: International medical graduates (IMGs) and students seeking hands-on patient care experience in family medicine or pediatrics.

 Will a letter of recommendation be offered: Yes, assuming that the IMG meets the expectations of the rotation.
 Dr. Desai will provide the physician with guidelines which will improve the quality of the letter.
 In some cases, the preceptor may ask the rotator to write a letter of recommendation draft.